-A: The price for Chrysler key replacement vary depends on the make and model.
-There are mainly two different type of Chrysler keys when it comes to replacement key cost:
+A: The price for Chrysler key replacement varies according to the year of manufacture and the model.
+In the main, there are two different types of Chrysler keys when it comes to replacement key cost:

-- Non-transponder chip key – No need to program the key.
+- Non-transponder chip key – there is no need to code the key.

-- Transponder chip keys – Need to program the key.
+- Transponder chip keys – the key needs to be coded.

 Non-transponder replacement key cost –

-Since no programming is needed, you can call the dealer to cut you a new replacement key and pick it up at your convenience.
+If no coding is needed, you can call the dealer and have him cut you a new replacement key, which you can pick up at your convenience.

-However, in case the ignition was changed before, as may happen with older models, the codes the dealer has on file will not work and therefore the key won’t turn in the ignition.
+However, if the ignition was changed in the past, as may happen with older models, the codes the dealer has on file will not work and so the key won’t turn in the ignition.

-In addition, important to remember that the dealer has only codes for the original ignition and up to certain years on file.
-In case the car is too old, it may be a problem to get a replacement key from the dealer.
+It is also important to remember that the dealer only has codes on file for the original ignition and up to a certain year.
+If the car is too old, it may be difficult to get a replacement key from the dealer.

 A locksmith usually charges a service fee plus the cost of the parts and labor for a replacement key.

-Therefore, you should expect to pay more than the dealer would charge.
-However, since the cost of a non-transponder chip key is minor you shouldn’t pay much more than the dealer charge and you have the convenience of a solution at your location as many locksmiths offer mobile service.
+You can therefore expect to pay more than the dealer would charge.
+However, since the cost of a non-transponder chip key is minor, you shouldn’t pay much more than the dealer charge and you have the convenience of a solution at your location as many locksmiths offer a mobile service.